open-ibc/ibc-app-solidity-template/README.md

 <!-- TODO: add how to check for the packet on explorer or set up an event listener -->

-Check if the packet got through on the [Polymer IBC explorer](https://explorer.prod.testnet.polymer.zone/packets).

 ## 💻 Develop your custom application

 The main work for you as a developer is to develop the contracts that make up your cross-chain logic.